-Please note: To facilitate this process: The applicant may attach to this application, the report from the peer reviewer, AND the response to any matters raised by the peer reviewer.
+Please note: To facilitate this process, the applicant may attach the report from the peer reviewer AND the response to any matters raised by the peer reviewer to their application.
 In this case, the applicant should ensure that, where relevant, all issues have been resolved to the satisfaction of the peer reviewer and that the application has been revised prior to submission.

 3. Peer review by peer review committee/panel

 This process is performed in accordance with the Research Proposal Peer Review Procedure.